redhat-openstack/website/source/uncategorized/rdo-manager.html.md

 ## About

-RDO-Manager is a RDO Deployment & Management tool combining the best from [OpenStack TripleO](https://wiki.openstack.org/wiki/TripleO) and [SpinalStack](http://spinal-stack.readthedocs.org/en/latest/) projects.
+RDO-Manager is an OpenStack Deployment & Management tool for RDO.
+It combines the best from the [OpenStack TripleO](https://wiki.openstack.org/wiki/TripleO) and [SpinalStack](http://spinal-stack.readthedocs.org/en/latest/) projects.

 RDO-Manager Repositories: <https://github.com/rdo-management>